Showing posts with label potatoes. Show all posts

 The Sheffield Depot was within walking distance from my grandparent's house.

-Sometimes our whole family would pile into our station wagon, along with my grandparents and we would all ride to Town Creek.
+Sometimes, our whole family would pile into our station wagon, along with my grandparents, and we would all ride to Town Creek.

-I loved to visit my great grandfather he was a kind-hearted soul, a jolly man and very involved with us kids.
+I loved to visit my great-grandfather.
+He was a kind-hearted soul, a jolly man, and very involved with us kids.

-Chicken Chokers are larvae of tiger beetles that ambush predators of other insects, lying in wait in their burrows with their heads flush with the surface of the soil.
+Chicken Choppers are larvae of tiger beetles that ambush predators of other insects.
+They lie in wait in their burrows, their heads flush with the surface of the soil.

 The chickens do more harm to the larvae than the grubs.